Comparison of approaches to characteristic classes of foliations: Classical approaches

 Alternatively one may proceed in the following way \cite{BR,F73}.
 Let $S(\F)$ be the space of jets of infinite order at zero of submersions from $M$ to $\Real^n$ that are constant on the leaves of $\F$.
 Let $S'(\F)=S(\F)/\GLn$ and $S''(\F)=S(\F)/\On$.
 On each of the spaces $S(\F)$, $S'(\F)$, $S''(\F)$, there is a canonical 1-from (the Gelfand-Kazhdan form) with values in $W_n$ that delivers the homomorphisms

-If the bundle $P(\F)$ is trivializable, then one gets the map This gives another construction of the (primary and secondary) characteristic classes.
+If the bundle $P(\F)$ is trivializable, then one gets the map This gives another construction of the characteristic classes.
 The map does not give any new classes, since there is the following commutative diagram:

 Below we will see that the generators of $H^*(W_n,\GLn)$ define certain interesting classes with values in the cohomology of a bundle over the leaf space of the foliation.

 Finally note that the Godbillon-Vey class of a codimension one foliation is defined by the class $[y_1c_1]\in H^3(\underline{\rm WO}_1)=H^3(W_1,\rm{O}(1)).$